ItManHarry/Python/ProjectSkeleton/Contents.md

 - nose from http://pypi.python.org/pypi/nose

-	- user pip to install the distribue:
+	- use pip to install the nose:

 	```
 	pip install nose